 TERMS AND CONDITIONS

-L’Étape Australia is a cyclosportive event which will be held on 2nd December 2017 on a route that begins at Bullocks Flat Ski Tube Terminal and finishes at Banjo Patterson Park in Jindabyne (The Ride) and Perisher Ski Resort Car Park (The Race).
+L’Étape Australia is a cyclosportive event which will be held on 1st December 2018 on a route that begins and finishes in Jindabyne.

-Both courses will be timed and organised on roads which are closed to general motor vehicle traffic.
+Both courses (The Race and The Ride) will be timed and organised on roads which will be closed to general motor vehicle traffic.

 L’Étape Australia strongly recommends that all participants engage in effective training and preparation for the event.
 If you have not exercised before or for some time, you should consult your doctor before commencing your training for the event.